Clinical Psychology Graduate Programs near Cleveland

 Most clinical psychologists need a doctorate in psychology, an internship, at least 1 to 2 years of supervised professional experience, and to pass the Examination for Professional Practice in Psychologyi

-Clinical Psychology Programs are offered primarily as masters and doctoral degrees, though graduate certificates may also be available.
+Clinical Psychology schools primarily offer masters and doctoral degrees, though graduate certificates may also be available.
 While each may cover relevant topics in clinical psychology, the requirements, depth of study and goals may vary.

 Once all the educational and state criteria for licensure have been met, graduates might pursue the following careers as practicing clinical psychologists.

 At the masters level, you might expect more variance in curriculum than at the doctoral level.
 This is because the APA accredits clinical psychology graduate programs at the doctoral and postdoctoral level and therefore articulates some course guidelines.ii

 That said, a clinical psychology major might expect to study some the following topics.